Achieving growth through collaboration

 Microsoft Australia, in partnership with the State Government, will deliver a traineeship program to help create a pipeline of IT talent, and kickstart careers in the technology industry.

 The program has expanded to South Australia from NSW and will help:

 - build workforce capability in information technology and cloud computing

 - increase IT traineeships in the state.

 The program engages participants in two-year traineeships that combine on-the-job paid work experience with a Certificate IV in Information Technology and a Microsoft Azure Certification delivered through TAFE SA.

 Participants will be employed by MEGT’s Group Training Program and hosted by businesses in the Microsoft Partner Network, across metropolitan and regional areas, who will provide on-the-job training and development.

 For more information visit Microsoft Traineeship Program.

-The South Australian Defence Industry Leadership Program builds existing leaders’ professional, behavioural and management leadership skills, to prepare for economic growth and opportunity from projects such as future frigates and future submarines.
+The South Australian Defence Industry Leadership Program builds existing leaders’ professional, behavioural and management leadership skills, to prepare for economic growth and opportunity from projects across maritime, land and aerospace domains.

 Participants come from a range of organisations across defence and manufacturing industries.
 Participants complete either an Advanced Diploma or Diploma of Leadership and Management, over an eight-month period, through a higher apprenticeship training model.

 Traineeships will be delivered in an innovative project with national IT services business, DXC Technology (DXC).

 The project will boost IT industry capability and its workforce flexibility.

 Associate Professional IT career pathway will offer students a Certificate IV in Information Technology, to be completed through TAFE SA, with practical work experience at DXC’s new Digital Transformation Centre.

 Students who successfully complete the Certificate IV can transition to a two-year Diploma traineeship, at the Adelaide Computer Support and Service Centre.

 This model of learning has been developed in partnership with the IT sector, which has traditionally avoided vocational education and training.
 Participants will gain: